Master Teacher of Liberal Studies Program

 Area of Interests: Comparative Genocide; Human Rights and Humanitarianism; Children’s Rights, and Education

-Course(s) Taught: Social Foundations I, II, & III; Comparative Genocide, Human Rights; Internship Seminar; Global Topics: Human Rights, Health & the Environment; GLS Senior Thesis
+Course(s) Taught: Social Foundations I, II, & III; Comparative Genocide, Human Rights; Internship Seminar; Global Topics: Human Rights, Health & the Environment; GLS: Senior Colloquium & Thesis; Re-Thinking Human Rights and the Millenium Goals

-Ida E. King Chair in Holocaust & Genocide, Stockton College, spring, 2009
+- Ida E. King Chair in Holocaust & Genocide, Stockton College

-Visiting Scholar, H-L Senteret and Visiting Professor, University of Oslo, Norway, fall, 2008
+- Visiting Scholar, H-L Senteret and Visiting Professor, University of Oslo, Norway

 Teaching Statement: I teach in a unique learning environment where students explore and debate the ideas in great works from different societies and cultures including the Bible and Qur’an to Plato, Confucius and Machiavelli.
 Based on my research interests in comparative genocide and human rights, I teach seminars in the Politics, Rights and Development Concentration.
 Course subjects taught include: Human Rights, Cultures of Peace and Terror, Societies at Risk, the Politics of Mass Hate and Genocide and Challenges of Humanitarianism, and Global Citizenship.
 Together, in small classes, we read about and debate the history and politics of just and unjust wars, the role of non-governmental organizations and the complex challenges of addressing current mass violence from Chechnya to Darfur.
 Students have the opportunity to research their own interests; and some recent student projects include: Child Soldiers, HIV/AIDs and the Globalization of Drugs, Photography and Atrocity, and Female Slave Trafficking in Southeast Asia and Eastern Europe.
 Beside encouraging students to attend lectures on human rights issues at NYU; there are class visits to the United Nations and other sites in New York City.
 As President of the Institute for Study of Genocide and Director of RightsWorks International, a human rights education initiative, I also introduce students to human rights projects and speakers.
 My goal is to explore diverse perspectives and critical analyses that facilitate each student finding his/her own voice and becoming informed, engaged, members of civil society and the global community.